University of Toronto: Bachelor of Architecture, 1969

 Adding to his portfolio, David has also led the design of a number of award-winning non-health-related projects, including the Humber River Bicycle Pedestrian Bridge, the University of Toronto at Scarborough Arts and Administration Building and the Toronto Botanical Garden.
 David has coordinated and authored two books: Place and Occasion, showcasing the work of the firm, and Jeffery Stinson, Architect, detailing the life and work of former firm Principal Jeffery Stinson.
 David has served on Awards Juries for Ontario, Michigan, SAB Magazine and the Canadian Architect Awards of Excellence.

 David has been an active member of the academic community as an Assistant Professor at the University of Toronto’s School of Architecture from 1972 to 1983, a visiting instructor at Dalhousie University in Halifax and visiting critic at the University of Waterloo, Ryerson University and SUNY Buffalo.
 David was named a Fellow of the Royal Architectural Institute of Canada in 1998, and in 2009, he was honoured with the Arbor Award for outstanding volunteer service at the University of Toronto.
-He currently sits on the City of Toronto Design Review Panel and is on the Executive of the Toronto Society of Architects.
+He is a former member of the City of Toronto Design Review Panel and is on the Advisory Committee to the Executive of the Toronto Society of Architects.